You should know that:

 - It's a good idea to request a copy of your blood test and biopsy results for your records.
 You may have received a letter summarizing these results, but also ask for a copy of the actual lab reports.
 You are entitled under federal law to get a copy of any and all test results.
 This is an important step, because there may be information in the reports that you are not aware of (it does happen).
 Also, in the future you may need those tests for reference.
-Doctors retire, medical practices merge, someone misfiles a report, you move to another state, etc. Keep a copy!
+Doctors retire, medical practices merge, you move to another state, etc. Keep a copy!
 You may never need it, but if you do, you have it!

 - If you continue to have digestive symptoms on the GF diet, you may have lactose intolerance, which is quite common in people with CD.
 Fortunately, this often improves after about 6 months on the diet.
 Until then, you can avoid dairy or try lactase supplements.
 Some dairy products have lower levels of lactase and may be tolerated.